Netsyms/BusinessMobile/README.md

 Use your device camera to scan barcodes into BinStack and other apps.

 **Secure**
-If the device is lost, Apps access can be revoked from Portal by deleting the pairing code.
+If the device is lost, Apps access can be revoked from AccountHub by deleting the pairing code.